 It's clear, the beauty industry needs to make more changes to address the global climate crisis.
+And with our growing consciousness on just how detrimental microplastics are to ourselves and marine-life alike, reducing our usage of single-use plastics is an obvious place to start.

 Zero Waste Week estimates that more than 120 billion units of plastic packaging is produced each year by the cosmetics industry.
 This comes as no surprise when you think about how saturated the market is with single-use products.
 Or how nearly every beauty item we buy is double or triple packaged in clear plastic film.
 Then stored in a plastic tray that sits in a plastic box, with plastic seals signalling if the product has been opened.
 This kind of ubiquity can feel overwhelming and make ethical beauty choices seem impossible.